yareally/android-scala-intellij-no-sbt-plugin/readme.md

 ### Does Google's Android Studio work, since it's based on Intellij?

-It should, but I have not tested a Gradle based project with Intellij IDEA 13 or Android Studio yet.
+It should fine without Gradle.
+If wishing to use Gradle, it would require more work.
+I have not tested a Gradle based project with Intellij IDEA 13 or Android Studio yet.

 ### I have questions or want to add examples or documentation to this guide